Skip to main content

 Viewing automations in the web app

-The Automations page in the web app is read-only.
-It shows which channels have active automations, their schedules, and recent run history.
+The Automations page in the web app is available to all workspace users.
+It shows which channels have active automations, their triggers, delivery mode, and recent run history.
 Run entries link to thread reviews when available.
+Workspace admins can see every automation and trigger in the workspace.
+Automation admins can see and manage same-workspace automations when Automation admin management is enabled.
+Other users can see automations and triggers they created.
+Available actions depend on your permissions and the automation type.

 What’s next